tigrisa/bitrix_utils/README.md

 You can automate this routine by adding a scheduler.
 For Windows, use the make_scheduler.bat file.
 For Linux, use the make_scheduler.sh file

-The scheduler will execute `add_task --date today --randdelay 59` every day at 17:00
+The win scheduler will execute `add_task --date=today --randdelay=59` every day at 17:00
+The linux scheduler will execute `add_task --date=today` with 15 minutes jitter

 # Prerequisites